Tamara-J/File-Header-Template-Example/README.md

 </string>
 </dict>
 ```
-You could also use it define a custom author name that should be different from the system's full name
+You could also use it define a custom author name that should be different from the system's full name:

 e.g.
 ```
 <key>CUSTOMAUTHOR</key>